-Ignatius of Antioch - Wikipedia While en route to Rome, where he met his martyrdom, Ignatius wrote a series of letters This correspondence forms a central part of a later collection of works by the Apostolic Fathers He is considered one of the three most important of these, together with Clement of Rome and Polycarp
+Ignatius of Antioch - Wikipedia While en route to Rome, where he was to be killed, Ignatius wrote a series of letters This correspondence forms a central part of a later collection of works by the Apostolic Fathers He is considered one of the three most important of these, together with Clement of Rome and Polycarp

 The Epistles of Ignatius - Early Christian Writings The epistles or letters of Ignatius are among the most famous documents of early Christianity, and have curiously complicated literary history Eusebius in Historia Ecclesiastica iii 36 tells the story of Ignatius